 Investigating compliance with federal regulations can determine whether failure to follow these regulations led to a truck accident.
 For instance, the truck driver that caused the accident might have been drowsy and had slower reaction times because they were behind the wheel well beyond their shift.
 Or the truck involved in the serious accident could have had a tire blowout because it was poorly maintained.

 Even when the truck involved in the accident was not subject to federal regulation, it is important to analyze the applicable state standards and regulations for trucking companies.

 After a truck accident, it is important to identify all sources of recovery or insurance available and find out if third parties also share liability.

 For example, a trucking company whose name and license number are displayed on a tractor-trailer is considered vicariously liable for the actions of a negligent driver.
-If you’re an unfortunate victim of a truck accident which caused you some kind of disability, then under social security disability law, you can apply for the compensation that you deserve.
+If you’re an unfortunate victim of a truck accident which caused you some kind of disability, then under social security disability law, you can apply for the compensation and disability claims that you deserve.

 In other cases, if the truck was leased, the owner may be liable if a defect or malfunction caused the accident.
 Multiple leasing arrangements can further complicate the matter and confuse you when you file your claim.

 Sometimes, to avoid liability, the motor carrier may have a contract designating the driver as an independent contractor.
 But you may circumnavigate the contract by finding evidence showing the driver’s employee status, such as the motor carrier’s right to command the driver.